SoCal TMJ & Headache — Los Angeles

 STEP 021–2 weeks post-testing

-Neurological Diagnosis
+Neurological Classification

 Coordination of high-field MRI via preferred partners to evaluate neurovascular compression